Icinga/icinga2/doc/03-monitoring-basics.md

     [-u user] [-p password] [-S] [-l] [-a cert] [-k key] [-C ca-cert] [-D ca-dir] [-L ciphers] [-f optfile] [-g group]

-Next step is to understand how [command parameters](3-monitoring-basics.md#command-passing-parameters) are being passed from a host or service object, and add a [CheckCommand](9-object-types.md#objecttype-checkcommand) definition based on these required parameters and/or default values.
+Next step is to understand how [command parameters](03-monitoring-basics.md#command-passing-parameters) are being passed from a host or service object, and add a [CheckCommand](09-object-types.md#objecttype-checkcommand) definition based on these required parameters and/or default values.

-Please continue reading in the [plugins section](5-service-monitoring.md#service-monitoring-plugins) for additional integration examples.
+Please continue reading in the [plugins section](05-service-monitoring.md#service-monitoring-plugins) for additional integration examples.

-#### <a id="command-passing-parameters"></a> Passing Check Command Parameters from Host or Service
+#### Passing Check Command Parameters from Host or Service <a id="command-passing-parameters"></a>

 Check command parameters are defined as custom attributes which can be accessed as runtime macros by the executed check command.